aderyabin/localer/README.md

 ## Using Rake

 Localer ships with a rake task.
-To use Localers's rake task you simply need to require the task file and define a task with it.
+To use Localer's rake task you simply need to require the task file and define a task with it.
 Below is a rake task that will run `localer`:

 ```ruby
 require 'rubygems'